 7. Train Employees About Best Waste Reduction Practices

 Formulating a plan is simply not enough.
 For your facility to succeed, all staff must be on board with the program and practices created for it.
-Conduct corporate publications, innovative training techniques, recycling incentives.
+Conduct corporate publications, innovative training techniques, and recycling incentives.
 In fact, you can even conduct employee meetings to get the most effective results from the chosen approach.

 What to do about waste being produced?